X

 Amar Kaul

-No, the number that I gave you is the overall number industrial.
-So it’s the overall number.
-So the action is across the segments.
+No. The number that I gave you is the overall number.
+It’s not with respect to Power or Industrial, so it’s the overall number.
+So the action is across the segment.
 So that’s why I gave you the overall number.

 Sumit Kishore